nouxia7/nouxia-notes/content/posts/arm-kernel-rop-heroctf-2025/index.md

 	u64 exit_rcu;
 };
 ```
-There it is!
-This aligns perfectly with what we've been seeing in assembly.
+This aligns perfectly with what we've been seeing in assembly!
 This struct stores all register values from `x0` all the way to `x30`.
 More importantly, it stores the `pc` register that the kernel will return to once it switches to userland!
 We finally found our target!
 This also aligns perfectly well with another thing that happens at the start of a syscall.
 ```nasm
 pwndbg> x/5i 0xffffbd5bf4a10c04
    0xffffbd5bf4a10c04:  mrs     x30, tpidrro_el0